 Practicum/Internship - an experiential process of translating knowledge into clinical skills and abilities in a safe, structured, and supervised setting.
-The internship must be completed at one agency for 15 consecutive weeks for a total of 560 hours.
+The internship must be completed at one agency (some exceptions may apply) for 15 consecutive weeks for a total of 560 hours.
 Completion of the internship results in 15.0 credit academic hours.